bodergob373/Electric-Doohickey/JOURNAL.md

 created_at: 2025-06-25
 ---

-# June 25th: First Research
+# June 25th: Research

-Used ChatGPT for researching
+In order to use one of the 12kW 72V hub motors that I want to use for the full car, I need powerful batteries that can continuously output 167A.
+I looked at battery cells to buy, but I would need 150 of them.
+They're expensive and I don't want to wire them all together, so I decided to search for used EV batteries.

 **Total time spent: 2h**

-# July 11th: Starting the Submission

-I made the GitHub repository and named it this because it's a goofy contraption.

-**Total time spent: 10 min**